Zyxelo/FunQ/README.md

 2. Event organizer

 The visitor can browse different events or queueing campaigns, both from "featured events", search bar, or direct link.

 The visitor enters the queue and a timer until the queue stops is visible.

 Every x min the visitor has to enter a captcha code to keep the queueing spot.

 If the visitor doesn't do this, it will lose y spots until next captcha appears.

 When queueing timer reaches zero, the visitor redirects to final page.

 Final page is where you confirm your purchase in some way.
 This may vary from swish, paypal or redirect to another page.

 The event organizer can create events and choose settings depending on the event/campaign.

 Example of settings can be: number of queue spots, date and time of queue, how often visitor has to enter captcha, etc.

 Event organizer chooses final page of the queue, where the visitor can for example obtain temporary coupon code, or pay for ticket.

 ### Pages
-Landing page:
+    1. Landing page:
         Not logged in:
             Featured events
             About the service
             Sign up
         Logged in:
             More events

-Sign up page:
+    2. Sign up page:
         Register with name etc
         (Credit card not required, but might be needed later) Choose account type
             Visitor
             Event organizer

-Queueing page:
+    3.Queueing page:
         Big timer to end of queue
         Captcha
         Queue place
         Extensions for games and ads
         Support for multiple queues

-Create event page:
+    4. Create event page:
         Choose settings for event
             Name, date, settings etc
         Choose final page function
             Swish number
             Payment solution (paypal, visa mastercard etc)
             Coupon code
             Redirect to other site

-Event page:
+    5. Event page:
         From queueing page or landing page this page is reachable Displays event information
         Ads, campaigns, competitions for better spot in queue FAQ
         Videos

-My account page:
+    6. My account page:
         Personal settings

 ## Technical details
 ### Frontend (Client) Framework